Payments for carers

 - Carer Payment

 Carer Supplement is an annual lump sum payment.
 It helps with the costs of caring for a person with disability or a medical condition.
 You’ll get Carer Supplement if you’re receiving Carer Payment or Carer Allowance.

 Child Disability Assistance Payment is an annual lump sum payment.
 It helps parents with the costs of caring for a child with disability.

-Pensioner Education Supplement helps students with the ongoing costs of full time or part time study in a secondary or tertiary course.
+Pensioner Education Supplement helps with the costs of full time or part time study in a secondary or tertiary course.

 Payments to help carers with dependent children

 Family Tax Benefit helps parents or guardians with the cost of raising children.
 It's made up of 2 parts, Family Tax Benefit Part A and Part B.

 Parenting Payment helps parents or guardians to cover the cost of raising children.